-Human beings are social creatures, we thrive on, and in fact need, social interactions to maintain a healthy life and mind.
+Humans are social creatures; we thrive on and need social interactions to maintain a healthy life and mind.

-Social media taps into these primal needs and so it should come as no surprise that social media sites and social media apps are so popular today.
+- Social media taps into these primal needs, so it should be no surprise that social media sites and apps are so popular today.

 - They provide a platform to meet new people and make friends across international borders.